q231950/sputnik/README.md

 `./sputnik identity`

-### Store the Cloudkit Key ID
+### Store the CloudKit Key ID

-Once you added your public key to Cloudkit's server-to-server keys you will get a Key ID for your client.
-You can store this key by
+Once you added your public key to CloudKit's server-to-server keys you will get a Key ID for your client.
+You can store this key by either

 `./sputnik keyid store <your key id>`

-or by setting the environment variable
+or setting the environment variable

 `SPUTNIK_CLOUDKIT_KEYID`